BigBang1112/win-file-explorer-gbx-addons/README.md

 ```
 winget install Microsoft.DotNet.Runtime.7
 winget source add --name BigBang1112 https://winget.bigbang1112.cz -t Microsoft.Rest
-winget install WinFileExplorerGbxPreview.Thumbnail
+winget install WinFileExplorerGbxAddons.Thumbnail
-winget install WinFileExplorerGbxPreview.IconOverlay
+winget install WinFileExplorerGbxAddons.IconOverlay
 ```

 In most cases, the changes should appear immediately.
 In rare cases, you need to log in/out from Windows or restart it.

-Each `WinFileExplorerGbxPreview` package is independent, you can only install those that you want.
+Each `WinFileExplorerGbxAddons` package is independent, you can only install those that you want.

 > Many of my other projects will be coming to WinGet soon too!